di3go-sona/blog/src/content/articles/i-moved-my-blog-to-obsidian/index.md

 ![blog_notion.png](./blog_notion.png)

 This worked nice for a few years, until recently Notion has been doing many breaking changes and the mantainer of [react-notion-x](https://github.com/NotionX/react-notion-x) wasn't catching up with that, I realized a section of my website had just disappeared for a rendering error.

-I don't want to blame the mantainer, actually the opposite, Travis Fisher made an amazing work with this toolkit that served me well for a few years, but unfortunately having to build a software adapting to an ever changing interface can easily become a rabbit hole
+I don't want to blame the mantainer, actually the opposite, Travis Fisher made an amazing work with this toolkit that served me well for a few years, but unfortunately having to build a software adapting to an ever changing interface can easily become a rabbit hole.

-Additionally the loading speed was good but not excellent as pages were re-fetched and rendered every time Thirdly I found it very hard to do small changes into the UI as it's a very complex recursive renderer, in which blocks could contain other blocks, or widgets or inlines
+Additionally the loading speed was good but not excellent as pages were re-fetched and rendered every time.

+Thirdly I found it very hard to do small changes into the UI as it's a very complex recursive renderer, in which blocks could contain other blocks, or widgets or inlines

 All these limitations made me decide to try and go for another approach.
 As I am trying to self-host the tools I use, and go for a more minimal and open-source approach to my toolbelt I decided to move fron [Notion](https://notion.com) to [Obsidian](https://obsidian.md).

 Now given that [Obsidian](https://obsidian.md) is based on markdown, this allows us to directly use one of the existing markdown renderers that are a lot more sound than the notion ones.
 Last time I did a friend website blog I used [Hugo](https://gohugo.io), but having to use `golang` to format html and js code feels quite weird, so this time I decided to go for [Astro](https://astro.build) instead.

 I've never been a NodeJs fan, but I have to admit that the typescript/react suite for web development it's just incredibly superior to anything else.

 My toolchain this time looks something like this: